sahleone/Disaster_Response/README.md

 ## Warnings
 The dataset is highly imbalanced.

-## Acknowledgements
+## Acknowledgments
 The project was done to satisfy the Data Science Nanodegree.
-It uses data from Figure Eight
+It uses data from Figure Eight.

 ## Licence